Openmesh-Network/xnode-manager/README.md

 NixOS installation with custom XnodeOS configuration replacing an existing OS installation (e.g Ubuntu 24.04).
 Performs steps based on https://nixos.org/manual/nixos/stable/index.html#sec-installing-from-other-distro.
 This command should be run as root.
 THIS WILL OVERWRITE THE CURRENTLY INSTALLED OS AND ALL ITS DATA!

+XNODE_OWNER env var should be set when deploying in a open-port environment to prevent malicious actors from claiming your Xnode before you.

 ```
 curl https://raw.githubusercontent.com/Openmesh-Network/xnode-manager/main/os/install.sh | bash 2>&1 | tee /tmp/xnodeos.log
 ```